 Three regular shift Signalmen were assigned to each of the signal boxes.
 Before being allowed to work a signal box alone they were trained and examined in the operation of that particular box.
 This was over and above a general training in signalling practice, rules and regulations and the experience they brought with them from previous posts.

-Boxes were graded according to the intensity and complexity of the work, and for the regular shift signalmen the rate of pay increased with the grade of their box.
+Boxes were graded according to the intensity and complexity of the work, and for the regular shift signalmen the rate of pay increased with the Class of their box.
 Promotion meant moving to a box of higher grade.
 The following memo to signalmen at the Yard Box shows the rates of pay for signalmen in the various Classes of box in 1921: